 As shown in the screenshot below, you choose to let Galaxy S21 camera remember:

 - Last used camera mode.
-Next time, when you start the camera app, it will be in the last used mode directly, instead of the default photo (auto) mode.
+Next time, when you start the camera app, it will be in the last used camera mode directly, instead of the default photo (auto) mode.

 - Selfie angle.
 Galaxy S21 camera can remember the last used selfie angle and use it automatically.